-- lacktriangle A position p is the current board status. - A legal arrangement of pieces on the board. - Which side to move next. - The history of moves before. - ▶ History affects the drawing rule, the right to castling . . .
+- A position p is the current board status. - A legal arrangement of pieces on the board. - Which side to move next. - The history of moves before. - ▶ History affects the drawing rule, the right to castling . . . - ▶ Other games such as Go and Chinese chess have rules considering history.